For more general information, see our STD page.

-HIV, or human immunodeficiency virus, is an infection that weakens the immune system.
-If the virus destroys too many white blood cells, the infected person can develop AIDS.
-Short for acquired immunodeficiency syndrome, AIDS is the most severe stage of HIV infection.
+HIV (human immunodeficiency virus) infection weakens the immune system.
+If it destroys too many white blood cells, the person can develop AIDS (acquired immunodeficiency syndrome).

-- Acute HIV Infection—Flu-like symptoms that last a few weeks, usually within a month of infection.
+- Acute HIV infection—Flu-like symptoms lasting a few weeks, usually within 1 month of infection.

-- Clinical Latency—Asymptomatic phase that lasts a few years to a few decades.
+- Latency—Asymptomatic phase that lasts a few years to a few decades.

-- AIDS—A severe, potentially fatal phase where white blood cell counts fall below 200/mm, or where certain opportunistic illnesses appear.
+- AIDS—Severe, potentially fatal phase.
+White blood cell count falls below 200/mm or certain opportunistic illnesses appear.

 Complete the confidential HIV/AIDS Case Report Form, then: